 Affiliations: Eddie Bauer Adventure Guide, Research Associate of Global Wildlife Conservation, a US based non-profit and Senior Adviser to Focused on Nature, a conservation fund in Geneva founded by Prince Hussain Aga Khan.

 Exhibitions: 2017, Digital Showing, Visa pour I'image: International Festival of Photojournalism

-Clients include: National Geographic Magazine, National Geographic Society, Wired Magazine, The Washington Post
+Clients: National Geographic Magazine, National Geographic Society, National Geographic Creative, Wired Magazine, The Washington Post